-Our beach bungalow on Bora Bora.
+Our beach bungalow was right on the beach.

 The captain soon returned and shoved off for Bora Bora, eyeballing us with contempt for our hubris.
 Minutes later, he dropped us at Sofitel's decidedly-not-private sister property, the Marara Beach Resort Hotel.

-The unreal, hyper-saturated beauty of Bora Bora.
+The unreal, hyper-saturated beauty of the South Pacific.

 The sunlight is different there, everything glows as if it has an internal form of illumination.
 The air feels thicker and denser, wrapping you in a warm blanket of “Hey, let's spend the night on these lounge chairs.”
 And the wind cools and refreshes you, wicking away the rum-soaked sweat continually excreting from your pores.